KBPsystem777/100-Days-Of-React/README.md

-# Koleen BP's 30-Days-Of-React journey
+# Koleen Paunon's 30-Days-Of-React journey
-*this.myCommits-in-Learning-React*
+*This serves as my coding logs throughout my #ReactJS learning*

 I have previously pushed bunch of React codes to our start-up repo only to found out that I am missing something.
 I'm missing the true fundamentals of React, which is the most important in learning it.
 So in order to refresh my memory and keep things running, I paused, reflect and trying to grasp React one more time but this time, in an elegant way >